Three simple areas to identify your weaknesses on nursing exams

 The Good: They are closely affiliated with same people who write questions for the actual NCLEX® exam so their questions are likely to be the most similar to what you’ll actually see on the NCLEX®.

 The Bad: It’s expensive.

-This is the toughest one to quickly master.
+This second point is the toughest one to quickly master.
 You’ve read the question and you don’t remember which disease, drug, or bug the question is actually talking about.
 Don’t give up!
 There’s hope on the horizon!

 The Good: Picmonic is the most concise resource available to make learning fun while being research proven to increase memory retention!
-Additionally, you can use our Pathways to target your study time and focus on the content you’re weak on.
+Additionally, you can use our Playlists to target your study time and focus on the content you’re weak on.
 Picmonic will make it easier to remember and understand thousands of facts and concepts you need to know — including Fundamentals, Pharmacology, Med-Surg, Anatomy, Physiology, Pediatrics, Obstetrics, Psychiatric, and more.
 Best of all?
 You can try it free.

 The Bad: Picmonic isn’t designed as a last minute review resource.
 We suggest using Picmonic from day one of school which prevents the whole problem where you can’t remember your lessons or you don’t understand a concept.
-That being said, even if you only just discovered Picmonic towards the end of your time at nursing school, you can use Picmonic’s NCLEX Pathway to pinpoint and review areas of weakness, and Picmonic’s Daily Quiz will intelligently adapt to help increase your knowledge retention in these areas to conquer your nursing exams.
+That being said, even if you only just discovered Picmonic towards the end of your time at nursing school, you can use Picmonic’s NCLEX Playlist to pinpoint and review areas of weakness, and Picmonic’s Daily Quiz will intelligently adapt to help increase your knowledge retention in these areas to conquer your nursing exams.